joncamp/quicklink2dotnet/QuickLink2DotNet/Examples/README.txt

 Directory		Program Description
 -------------------------------------------------------------------------------
-Calibrate		A program that performs device calibration.
+Calibrate2		A program that performs device calibration.
 It also saves the
 				calibration it performs to the file "c:\qlcalibration.qlc", and it saves the device password to the file "c:\qlsettings.txt".
 				The password file is necessary for the other two programs